Chichen Itza: Temple of Kukulcán (El Castillo)

 The sides of the pyramid are approximately 55.3 m at the base and rise at an angle of 53°, although that varies slightly for each side.
 The four faces of the pyramid have protruding stairways that rise at an angle of 45°.
 The talud walls of each terrace slant at an angle of between 72° and 74°.
 At the base of the balustrades of the northeastern staircase are carved heads of a serpent.

 Mesoamerican cultures periodically superimposed larger structures over older ones, and the Temple of Kukulcán is one such example.
 In the mid-1930s, the Mexican government sponsored an excavation of the temple.
 After several false starts, they discovered a staircase under the north side of the pyramid.
 By digging from the top, they found another temple buried below the current one.

 Inside the temple chamber was a Chac Mool statue and a throne in the shape of Jaguar, painted red and with spots made of inlaid jade.
 The Mexican government excavated a tunnel from the base of the north staircase, up the earlier pyramid's stairway to the hidden temple, and opened it to tourists.
 In 2006, INAH closed the throne room to the public.

 Around the Spring and Autumn equinoxes, in the late afternoon, the northwest corner of the pyramid casts a series of triangular shadows against the western balustrade on the north side that evokes the appearance of a serpent wriggling down the staircase, which some scholars have suggested is a representation of the feathered-serpent deity, Kukulcán.
 It is a widespread belief that this light-and-shadow effect was achieved on purpose to record the equinoxes, but the idea is highly unlikely: it has been shown that the phenomenon can be observed, without major changes, during several weeks around the equinoxes, making it impossible to determine any date by observing this effect alone.

+Recent 3D modeling and multimodal scanning in 2025 has revealed an earlier pyramid substructure, deemed "Castillo-sub", that is enclosed within the larger "El Castillo" pyramid structure.
+High-resolution digital mapping demonstrated that the construction of Castillo-sub occurred earlier than El Castillo, and through a different architectural process.
+Castillo-sub was determined to have been built over the course of several successive stages of building enlargement, rather than one construction project during a single point in time.
+This sequentual process of progressive, layered construction aligns with other common Mesoamerican architectural strategies, where new rulers would expand pre-existing sacred buildings.